at.latticetools.observables#

 The user-defined evaluation function computes the phase-advance between the 1st and last given reference points, here the elements 33 and 101 of the lattice

-class MatrixObservable(refpts, axis=Ellipsis, name=None, **kwargs)[source]#
+class MatrixObservable(refpts, axis=Ellipsis, name=None, label=None, **kwargs)[source]#

 Bases: ElementObservable

-Processs the result of calling find_m44() or find_m44() depending upon is_6d().
+Process the result of calling find_m44() or find_m44() depending upon is_6d().

 Parameters: